This manual is for Emacs Muse version 3.12.

 In multi-head citations, the citation keys have to be separated by

 colons or semicolons.
-The latex and docbook styles
+The latex

 translate these to the proper separator automatically.